How to Analyze a REIT

 Net debt / EBITDA = net debt to EBITDA ratio

+A higher ratio means higher leverage and more risk.
+A good rule of thumb is to look for a ratio between 4x and 6x.
 A ratio above 6x could indicate that the REIT is carrying too much debt.
 A ratio below 4x could indicate that the REIT is too conservative with debt and is spending more of its own cash than it needs to.

 Debt Maturity Schedule

-Besides the debt to EBITDA ratio, you’ll also want to look at the REIT’s debt maturity schedule.
+Besides the debt-to-EBITDA ratio, you’ll also want to look at the REIT’s debt maturity schedule.
 This will tell how much debt is maturing each year over the next several years.

 The ideal scenario is a well-staggered debt maturity schedule, meaning the amount that must be paid off each year is consistent.
-Having a large portion of the total debt due within the next couple of years could mean a higher chance of the company issuing more shares, which will dilute any shares you buy, or that they won’t be able to increase dividends.
+Having a large portion of the total debt due within the next couple of years could mean a higher chance of the company issuing more shares, which will dilute any shares you buy, or they won’t be able to increase dividends.
 If the debt that’s due is high enough, it could even mean the dividends are at risk of being cut.

 Interest Rate

 Another piece to consider when looking at a REIT’s debt profile is the cost of that debt.
 The company’s debt schedule will typically provide a weighted average interest rate for each type of loan.
+This comes into play when analyzing the risk based on the REIT’s debt-to-EBITDA ratio and its debt maturity schedule.

-This comes into play when analyzing the risk based on the REIT’s debt to EBITDA ratio and their debt maturity schedule.
 For instance, a large amount of debt maturing in the next year may actually be a good thing if it’s at a higher interest rate than what the REIT will be able to refinance it for.
+You can also look at the company’s interest coverage ratio.
+This formula calculates the REIT’s interest expenses compared to its EBITDA.
+The formula looks like this:

 EBITDA / interest expense = interest coverage ratio